 15. Barley

-Barley is available in two types, i.e. hulled or pearled barley and are used in different kinds of stews, beverages, cereals, and other dishes.
+Barley is available in two types, i.e. hulled or pearled barley, and is used in different kinds of stews, beverages, cereals, and other dishes.
 It reduces the risk of many heart problems, diabetes, and cancer.
 People consume it to shed some weight.
 They are rich in fiber, vitamins, and minerals.

 Including these best fiber-rich foods in your life can make you healthy.
-These foods will not only help you in reducing weight but also lower down your cholesterol level.
-Cooking these vegetables, lentils and grains with a right combination will help you reduce weight; otherwise, it may lead to overeating.
+These foods will not only help you in reducing weight but also lower your cholesterol level.
+Cooking these vegetables, lentils, and grains with the right combination will help you reduce weight; otherwise, it may lead to overeating.
 Happy Eating to you!!!